rebkova/Algorithms/README.md

 2 SELECTION SORT
 - Does not require sorted list/array.
 - Finds min value of an array and swaps it with the first item in an array.
-Iterates through subarrays.
+Iterates in the same fashion through subarrays.